dragonflyoss/helm-charts/charts/dragonfly/README.md

 ### Install with an existing manager

 Create the `values.yaml` configuration file.
-Need to configure the cluster id associated with scheduler and cdn.
+Need to configure the cluster id associated with scheduler and seed peer.
 This example is to deploy a cluster using the existing manager and redis.

 ```yaml
 scheduler: